Hover over each image to view its caption.

-In order to inject some positivity and provide inspiration for the second half of Activity 5, I outlined some ways in which the tropical rainforest might be protected, e.g. selective logging; replanting trees (reforestation/afforestation); introducing environmental laws to make logging illegal (this can be hard to police, however); setting up national parks and nature reserves; encouraging ecotourism; persuading people to stop buying tropical hardwood; helping poorer countries develop, so they do not have to use rainforest resources unsustainably.
-Next, the children were asked to think deeply, philosophically and for themselves about the following ‘thunk’: What would your ‘dream’ Amazon be like?.
+Subsequently, the children were asked to think deeply, philosophically and for themselves about the following ‘thunk’: What would your ‘dream’ Amazon be like?.
 I emphasised that they could not be wrong, or right.
 It was suggested that they jotted down a few key words and tried to expand each of these until they had a series of bullet points or paragraph of writing.
 They were then asked to share their bullet points or paragraph of writing with one or more of their peers and ponder whether their ‘dreams’ for the Amazon were very similar or different.
-During the subsequent discussion, I invited three pupils from each school to reveal what their ‘dream’ Amazon would be like.
-I sincerely hope some of these become reality for the future of the Amazon.
+During the subsequent discussion, I invited three pupils from each class to reveal what their ‘dream’ Amazon would be like.
+I sincerely hope some of these become the reality for the future of the Amazon.

 After lunch, we came together again virtually for the afternoon session, led by Adriana Meirelles, a Brazilian film producer with first-hand experience of the Amazon, to learn about the indigenous people’s culture and lifestyle through the medium of art and design and technology.
-Adriana encouraged the children to imagine that they were in Manaus.
+Firstly, Adriana talked about her origins (Sao Paulo), emphasised the extent of Brazil by comparing it with the area of the UK and highlighted how diverse the country is.
+The children were then asked to imagine that they were in Manaus.
 Using a series of photographs, she took them into the heart of the Amazon.
 Adriana explained that the rivers are seen as roads and she projected images of river boats with hammocks and many people.
 She talked about some of the issues people in the Amazon face and asked the children to consider how this might relate to them.
 Next, a film about riverside villages and indigenous people was screened.
 Adriana explained that people live in the forest and work with nature, protecting it and living in harmony.
 They have a simple life, living in communities and maintaining strong traditions.
 They live extensive distances from each other.
 Such traditions encourage them to meet up, have fun and help each other.
 Adriana discussed the indigenous people’s philosophy in order to ensure the sustainability of the tropical rainforest; living within its limits; relating to it in an ‘affectionate’ way; ‘dreaming’ about the forest; belief about ‘forest spirits’.

 Fifteen minutes before we were due to finish, we gathered for a period of reflection and shared our learning and experiences.
 Both pupils and teachers were asked to sum up the day in five words or a sentence or two.
 Some of their ‘concluding comments’ can be viewed below: